-A core brain network has been proposed to underlie a number of different processes, including remembering, prospection, navigation, and theory of mind [Buckner, R. L., & Carroll, D. C. Self-projection and the brain.
-Trends in Cognitive Sciences, 11, 49-57, 2007].
-This purported networkmedial prefrontal, medial-temporal, and medial and lateral parietal regions-is similar to that observed during defaultmode processing and has been argued to represent selfprojection [Buckner, R. L., & Carroll, D. C. Self-projection and the brain.
-Trends in Cognitive Sciences, 11, 49-57, 2007] or scene-construction [Hassabis, D., & Maguire, E. A. Deconstructing episodic memory with construction.
-Trends in Cognitive Sciences, 11, 299-306, 2007].
+A core brain network has been proposed to underlie a number of different processes, including remembering, prospection, navigation and theory-of-mind (Buckner RL, Carroll DC.
+2007.
+Trends in Cognitive Sciences, 11: 49-57).
+This purported network medial prefrontal, medial temporal, and medial and lateral parietal regions-is similar to that observed during default-mode processing and has been argued to represent selfprojection (Buckner & Carroll, 2007) or scene-construction (Hassabis D. Maguire EA.
+2007.
+Trends in Cognitive Sciences, 11: 299-306).
 To date, no systematic and quantitative demonstration of evidence for this common network has been presented.
-Using the activation likelihood estimation (ALE) approach, we conducted four separate quantitative meta-analyses of neuroimaging studies on: (a) autobiographical
+Using the activation likelihood estimation (ALE) approach, we conducted four separate quantitative meta-analyses of neuroimaging studies on: (a) autobiographical memory, (b) navigation, (c) theory-of-mind, and (d) default mode.
+A conjunction analysis between these domains demonstrated a high degree of correspondence.
+We compared these findings to a separate ALE analysis of prospection studies and found additional correspondence.
+Across all domains, and consistent with the proposed network, correspondence was found within the medial temporal lobe, precuneus, posterior cingulate, retrosplenial cortex and the temporoparietal junction.
+Additionally, this study revealed that the core network extends to lateral prefrontal and occipital cortices.
+Autobiographical memory, prospection, theory-of-mind and default mode demonstrated further reliable involvement of the medial prefrontal cortex and lateral temporal cortices.
+Autobiographical memory and theory-ofmind, previously studied as distinct, exhibited the most extensive functional overlap.
+These findings represent quantitative evidence for a core network underlying a variety of cognitive domains.